 Construction activities to be performed at the ECO Substation Project site could cause the accidental release of hazardous materials used during construction, such as diesel fuel, hydraulic fluid, oils and grease, and concrete.
 Weathering of freshly exposed soils from trenching, foundation excavation, or access road construction can release various chemicals through oxidation and leaching processes.
 Additionally, as described in Section D.4, Land Use, existing land uses in the project area include a mixture of general rural uses such as agricultural and farming that could result in residual pesticide and herbicide contamination of the soil, the release of which during soil disturbance could result in adverse impacts to water quality.
-Implementation of Mitigation Measures HYD-1 and GEO-1, as well as HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b, would mitigate for these impacts by ensuring that construction activities would comply with federal, state, and County of San Diego water pollution control laws, These measures would also mitigate for impacts by ensuring that a site-specific SWPPP and an Erosion Control and Sediment Transport Control Plan, along with various hazardous materials management plans, would be prepared and implemented to prevent the inadvertent release of hazardous materials and to provide measures for containment and cleanup in the event of a spill.
-Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).
+Implementation of Mitigation Measures HYD-1 and GEO-1, as well as HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b, would mitigate for these impacts by ensuring that construction activities would comply with federal, state, and County of San Diego water pollution control laws27.
+These measures would also mitigate for impacts by ensuring that a site-specific SWPPP and an Erosion Control and Sediment Transport Control Plan, along with various hazardous materials management plans, would be prepared and implemented to prevent the inadvertent release of hazardous materials and to provide measures for containment and cleanup in the event of a spill.
+Under NEPA, impacts would be adverse but mitigated.
+Under CEQA, impacts II).

 Construction and decommissioning activities to be performed at the Tule Wind Project site could result in adverse impacts through the accidental release of hazardous materials used during construction and decommissioning, similar to those described for the ECO Substation Project.
-Implementation of Mitigation Measures HYD-1, GEO-1, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b would mitigate for adverse impacts for the same reasons as described for the ECO Substation Project.
+Implementation of Mitigation Measures HYD-1, GEO-1, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b, which would supersede APM TULE HYD-5, would mitigate for adverse impacts for the same reasons as described for the ECO Substation Project.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

 Construction activities to be performed at the ESJ Gen-Tie Project site could result in adverse impacts through the accidental release of hazardous materials used during construction, similar to those described for the ECO Substation Project.
 Implementation of Mitigation Measures HYD-1, GEO-1, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b would mitigate for adverse impacts for the same reasons as described for the ECO Substation Project.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).